 How should you enjoy your wine?
 Use it for cooking, as a pre-meal appetizer, drink it with food, sip it with friends, use it for toasting, cooking, marinating, christening ships, making cocktails and coolers, and as an after-dinner drink.
 Hey, you could make a song about the fabled liquid refreshment!
 Many, many people have, but there is always room for another song about Vino.
 (Our favorite wine, you ask?
 Riunite Lambrusco!)

 To celebrate National Wine Day, you could visit your local winery or host a wine tasting party.
 Or just sit at home and enjoy a glass or two of your favorite wine.
 Perhaps hold a “wine and cheese” tasting party, as those two treats go together rather well.
 Decorate your home with wine themed decorations.
 (Just do not drink and drive!)
 Be sure to prepare at least one meal using wine in your cooking today and be sure to have wine to accompany each meal on this special day.
 After all, many studies have indicated wine is good for your health, at least in moderation.
 You could also sit back and listen to the many great songs about wine (our favorite is “Summer Wine,” by Nancy Sinatra and Lee Hazelwood), make your own wine, give wine as gifts, or wear wine inspired clothing, such as those common tee shirts with the “In Vino Veritas” slogan.

-Question for Students (over 21 years of age!) and others: What type and brand is your favorite wine?
+Question for students over 21 years of age (and subscribers): What type and brand is your favorite wine?
 What is your favorite wine themed song?
 How do you recommend celebrating National Wine Day?
 Please let us know in the comments section below this article.